-We understand that lots of people are struggling to access food during the Coronavirus lockdown, due to self-isolation and shop shortages.
+We understand that lots of people are struggling to access food during the Coronavirus pandemic due to self-isolation.
 If you are in this situation, please visit Kirklees support for advice on the support available to you.

 If you are in financial crisis, and cannot afford to buy food and toiletries, The Welcome Centre can help you.

 Step 1 - Get a referral

 To get help from The Welcome Centre, you need a referral from a support worker or support professional.
 There are a few simple ways to do this.